manizvlabs/agentmitra/discovery/design/role-based-access-control.md

 - **Feature Flag Table**: Dynamic feature configuration
 - **Audit Log Table**: Complete audit trail for compliance

-This RBAC design provides a comprehensive, scalable, and secure foundation for your multitenant LIC agent mobile app while ensuring compliance with Indian regulatory requirements and supporting your feature flag-driven architecture.
+This RBAC design provides a comprehensive, scalable, and secure foundation for your multitenant Agent Mitra platform while ensuring compliance with Indian regulatory requirements and supporting your feature flag-driven architecture.

 **Ready for your review!
 Please let me know if you'd like me to modify any roles, add additional roles, or adjust the permission structure before I proceed with the wireframes and other deliverables.**